 Ask your senior loved one’s doctor or therapist if they can recommend any ambulatory aids.
 A wheelchair, cane, or walker can help seniors move around the house more safely and even improve their quality of life.
 Choose quality equipment that fits perfectly as that would allow for easier and more comfortable use.

-At KB Healthcare Services, we help you ensure your senior loved ones’ safety at home as we also provide them with quality nursing care.
+At KB Home Health Care Services – Northern VA Senior Care, we help you ensure your senior loved ones’ safety at home as we also provide them with quality nursing care.
 If you’d like to learn further about our services, don’t hesitate to reach us out.